meaning-matters/Talk/External/README.txt

 Designs
 * Number of image, PSD and AI files used as source for images in the app.
 * Used in the app are modified/exported versions of these files.

+WebRTC
+* Used to have ISAC codec.
+* Build the project creates WebRTC/libWebRTC.a.
+This files is linked in Talk Xcode project, so can't be [re]moved.